Per-call API billing (x402)

 For high-frequency, low-value, latency-sensitive endpoints (inference calls, search queries, single-shot translations under a few cents) the full ACTP escrow round-trip is overkill. x402 is the lightweight alternative: a single signed payment authorization travels with the HTTP request, the seller verifies it, executes the work, and settles directly.
 No INITIATED → COMMITTED → DELIVERED dance.

-x402 v2 (the version both SDKs support) is direct buyer→seller — no facilitator middleman, no escrow lock-up.
+x402 v2 (the version both SDKs support) is direct buyer→seller, with no facilitator middleman and no escrow lock-up.
 Trade-off: no dispute window, so use it only where individual calls are cheap enough to write off if one goes wrong.

 When to pick which: